lindsayrutter/HoneyBeePaper/README.md

   * **AdditionalFiles:** The supplementary files in our manuscript (n=19)
   * **Figures:** The figures in our manuscript (n=6)
-  * **MakeFiguresFiles:** Reproducible scripts for recreating the figures and supplementary (additional) files.
-We are still working on this directory
+  * **MakeFiguresFiles:** Reproducible scripts for recreating figures and additional files that used the [bigPint package](https://lrutter.github.io/bigPint/).
   * **Text:** Files for creating our manuscript.
 Our latest manuscript text is located in the file called **manuscript.tex**